NHSDigital/vaccinations-app/README.md

 ### Local Configuration

-1. Update environment variables file .env.local to suit local development and testing
+1. Copy .env.template file to .env.local.
+Add the necessary values which will be picked up by Next.js
 2. Install toolchain dependencies and load .tool-versions into asdf
   - ```
     make config